 Life as a positive disaster…

 I have had the honour to work with a number of charities involved in providing palliative care for individuals with terminal diagnoses.
+This kind of care is most often given in a hospice cleveland is home to some of the best but they are available in most regions for those who wish to spend their final days in comfort.
 In a number of cases where the individual receives the diagnosis sufficiently early, you see a remarkable change in their attitude.
 The awareness of life as being finite allows them (somewhat counter-intuitively) to live… This doesn’t necessarily mean being reckless , but rather that they engage in activities which are positive for their well-being- things like travel, education, spending time with family and friends, and so on.

 For the rest of us, whether we think in context of our roles as individuals, organisations, cultures or even as a current iteration of the species… the realisation must exist that by virtue of being born- we are instantly given a diagnosis of life… a finite length of time in which we must make the live… making the conscious choice to either be selfish, apathetic, or leave a positive legacy.